johnkramorbhz/Scripts/unit_tests/CSE489/README.md

 The report file also saves a copy of your configuration file at the end of the report for diagnosis purposes.
 If you plan on sharing the report file, please remove your personal info.

+After 2.4.x, the update function will overwrite both `test.sh` files in addition to the python code and its binary.
+You will need to run the `./test.sh --generate-json-config` after the upgrade is completed.

 SHA256 checksum by running `sha256sum testTemplate_bin`:

 `5eaa5d7167ada2a8ab78888e71abb4881dc06f53ca282065d1de476db3f8d34f  testTemplate_bin`